 If you have an existing MSKLC keyboard, you can install that without downloading the MSKLC package.
 You only need the full package to create or modify existing keyboards.
-Speech Analyzer provides a MSKLC keyboard developed by the NRSI for typing IPA characters.
+Speech Analyzer provides an MSKLC keyboard developed by the WS Tech for typing IPA characters.
 The file to install is in the following sub-folder of the Speech Analyzer installation folder:

 Speech Analyzer 2.7

 An older, non-Unicode version of Speech Analyzer (version 2.7) is bundled with Speech Tools 2.2, available on SIL Language Freeware, Disc 2 .
 This version is only recommended if you have sound files which were transcribed using custom fonts for which no Unicode conversion is available.

 Support from other software users may be available through the SIL Language Software Community.
 This community will be growing to become the major source of software support.

 If you are unable to obtain support through individual software support pages or the SIL Language Software Community, or have a general question about SIL language software, please contact us.